brucemack/microlink/README.md

 samples which each represent exactly 125 uS of audio.
 From point #1 above, we already know that the timing of the 160 samples within each frame is critical.
-However, we also need ensure that the 20 ms frames are played continuously **without the slighest gap between them.** This gets into an interesting problem because the frames are streaming across the busy internet (not to mention low-cost WIFI hardware) and may be subject to small timing inconsistencies.
+However, we also need ensure that the 20 ms frames are played continuously **without the slightest gap between them.** This gets into an interesting problem because the frames are streaming across the busy internet (not to mention low-cost WIFI hardware) and may be subject to small timing inconsistencies.
 There is simply no way to ensure that an EchoLink packet will arrive every 80 ms. Sometimes the gap might be 81 ms, sometimes 79 ms, etc.
 This variability is known as "jitter" and it is a common issue in VoIP systems.
-The fix is simple: we need to delay/buffer the audio generation in the receiver slighly to give ourselves a margin of error to accumulate packets.
-The MicroLink system keeps a buffer of 16 audio packets and holds back the start of audio generation (after sqelch break) until the buffer is half full.
+The fix is simple: we need to delay/buffer the audio generation in the receiver slightly to give ourselves a margin of error to accumulate packets.
+The MicroLink system keeps a buffer of 16 audio packets and holds back the start of audio generation (after squelch break) until the buffer is half full.
 This means that the receive path is delayed by around 8 x 80 ms *above and beyond* any delay in the Internet itself.
-Experimential work is ongoing to make this adaptive so that the delay is minimized.
-Of course if the buffer emplies out (i.e. several slow packets in a row), all bets are off.
+Experimental work is ongoing to make this adaptive so that the delay is minimized.
+Of course if the buffer empties out (i.e. several slow packets in a row), all bets are off.

 ## Regarding the Pi Pico ADC